OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 In addition to the Task-based property accessors, this interface also defines a method SaveAsync to save the state of the Grain and its indexes.

 #### Multiple Grain Implementations Of An Indexed Grain Interface
-It is possible to implement an indexed grain interface on multiple grain classes; the [*SharedGrainInterface* Tests](#sharedgraininterface-tests) illustrate how to do this.
+It is possible to implement an indexed grain interface on multiple grain classes; the [*SharedGrainInterface* Tests](#sharedgraininterface-tests) provides a simple illustratration of how to do this.

+Sharing interfaces on multiple grains allows creating a hierarchical system of indexed interfaces, though some design will be required in order to know what valid casts exist.

 The key point to doing this is to call `IGrainFactory.GetGrain()` with the grainClassNamePrefix set to a unique prefix of the implementing class name (if it is not unique, or if this is not done, then Orleans will throw an exception due to ambiguous class resolution).
 The tests illustrate passing `nameof(implementingClass)` for this parameter.
 Care must be taken that one implementing class name is not a substring of another implementing class name.

 ### Indexing Facet Specification
 The grain developer specifies which indexing consistency scheme to use via a Facet: this is done by adding an [`IIndexedState<TGrainState>`](#the-iindexedstate-interface) parameter to an indexed grain's constructor, and decorating it with an attribute that identifies the indexing consistency scheme to use for that grain.
 The Indexing implementation and the underlying Orleans Facet System create an appropriate subclass of IIndexedState to pass as the actual constructor argument.